How do I restart embroidering when the thread breaks or the bobbin thread runs out while embroidering?

 (2) Each touch of this key moves ten stitches back through the stitching.

-You can also touch the specific point of the embroidery progress bar to move the stitch count to the desired point.
 If the needle bar is moved back too far through the stitching, touch or to go forward through the stitching.

 (1) Each touch of this key moves one stitch forward through the stitching.